nodejs/node/doc/api/addons.markdown

  - [libuv][], C event loop library.
-Anytime one needs to wait for a file descriptor to become readable, wait for a timer, or wait for a signal to be received one will need to interface with libuv.
+Anytime one needs to wait for a file descriptor to become readable, wait for a timer, or wait for a signal to be received, one will need to interface with libuv.
 That is, if you perform any I/O, libuv will need to be used.

  - Internal Node.js libraries.
-Most importantly is the `node::ObjectWrap`
-   class which you will likely want to derive from.
+The most important class is `node::ObjectWrap` which you will likely want to derive from.

  - Others.
 Look in `deps/` for what else is available.